How to respond to disrespect

 It is always important to collect evidence of the disrespectful behavior.
 Then there is the possibility to take action against it.
 Disrespectful people do not like it at all when their behavior is made public.

-7. I can defend myself against a person's disrespect by treating the person disrespectfully as well.
+7. I can defend myself against a person's disrespectful behavior by treating the person disrespectfully as well.

 I know of examples where this has been successful, but it doesn't change the fundamental problem.
 If a disrespectful person leaves me alone, then he or she will look for another "victim".
 The person will say to himself, "He is just like me.
 Being disrespectful is normal.
 It just depends on who is stronger."